-Sixty days after a violent storm system brought massive flooding to Northwest Florida, $66.5 million in disaster assistance has been approved to help homeowners, renters and business owners recover.
+Sixty days after a violent storm system brought massive flooding to

 The Public Assistance cost-share program may also be available to reimburse state agencies, local governments and certain private nonprofit organizations.
 These reimbursements can help pay for debris cleanup, repairs to damaged facilities and infrastructure, and for costs incurred in protecting lives and property during the floods.
 The program also provides mitigation funds to help rebuild infrastructure that is better able to withstand future storms.

 In addition to state and federal disaster assistance programs, survivors have benefitted from a wider array of disaster services and resources, including disaster unemployment assistance, free legal services, disaster-related stress help and guidance on flood insurance.